somia/ninchat-sdk-ios/README.md

 These keys can be found in the SDK's public header `NINPublicTypes.h`.
 For Objective-C, use the constants found in this header; for Swift, use the NINImageAssetKey.* constants.
 The table below assumes Swift.

+Note that all the buttons may not be available in the UI.

 All the assets should be transparent where there is no color.

 | Asset key       | Related UI control(s)           | Notes  |